UsmanMaqbool/usmanmaqbool.github.io/_posts/2018-05-4-usman-maqbool-bhutta-audience-award.md

 ---
-title:  "May 2018 &#124; Received Audience Award from HKUST President Wei Shyy in Campus Challenge @ HKUST Transportation"
+title:  "🇭🇰 May 2018 &#124; Received Audience Award from HKUST President Wei Shyy in Campus Challenge @ HKUST Transportation"
 excerpt: "HKUST got 80+ proposals for this compeitions, and arranged a roadshow.
 My proposal got selected for the audiance award after getting maximum votes :)"
 search: true
 header: